-The camera I’ve got up here is the Canon XA 11.
+The camera I got up here is the Canon XA 11.
 My friend Tomas George helped me upgrade this because I wanted the very best picture I could get of myself on the camera and this Canon XA 11 is the best I’ve found.

 It looks really good with the green screen and it has a nice connection directly to a capture card down there that goes into the Mac Pro.
-That allows me to get 1080 high-definition 60 frames per second directly into my camera in OBS without using a webcam of lower quality.
+This allows me to get 1080 high-definition 60 frames per second directly into my camera in OBS without using a webcam of lower quality.

 I also do have the Logitech c930-E that I started filming with before.
-This gives me a second camera angle that then I can use over in the rest of the studio to allow you to see things without the green screen to make videos more interesting.
+This gives me a second camera angle that I can then use over in the rest of the studio to allow you to see things without the green screen to make videos more interesting.

-I’m still figuring out to do something with this camera and maybe I’ll move that around somewhere as well.
+I’m still figuring out how to do something with this camera and maybe I’ll move that around somewhere as well.

 Let’s talk about the microphone setup now.
-The microphone is a huge part of good viewer experience.
+The microphone is a huge part of a good viewer experience.
 The microphone I’ve got is Electro Voice RE-20 Cardioid Microphone.
 The microphone is arguably more important than the camera because people will just not watch a video that has poor quality audio.